Eugene Hlywa: Life in Australia

-In Australia Eugene Hlywa actively participated in establishing the foundation of the organised Ukrainian community life in Australia.
+In Australia, Eugene Hlywa actively participated in establishing the foundation of the organised Ukrainian community life in Australia.
 Thus, thanks to his and his friends' efforts, the Ukrainian Saturday school, music society and drama club, were established.
 He was a co-organiser and the Head of the Ukrainian Association of Sefton, Bass Hill and Chester Hill suburbs (two terms).
 He was the head of the building committee of the Monastery of St. Basil the Great in Sydney.
 He was also the founder and head of the inter-confessional committee of “Protection of Faith and Religion in Ukraine”.
 He was the organiser and head of the committee for preparations of the celebration of 1000-th anniversary of Christianisation of Ukraine.

-In 1951 Eugene Hlywa married Lydia née Kreitzburg.
+In 1951, Eugene Hlywa married Lydia née Kreitzburg.
 Lydia, who was originally from Kyiv, was able to continue her career as a medical doctor in Australia.
-Lydia Hlywa died in 1993.
+She died in 1993.